‘Bachelor’ And ‘Bachelorette’ Contestants Often Gain Weight While On The Show

 “There’s no workout room here, but there’s a hill in the back that girls would run up to exercise.
 You can’t watch TV, there’s no Internet, there are no magazines, none of that.”

-Former Bachelor Ben Higgins who also spent a season on the Bachelorette, stated that the contestant often have to get pretty creative to combat the inevitable boredom that comes with potentially weeks of not leaving the set.
+Former Bachelor Ben Higgins who also spent a season on the Bachelorette, stated that the contestants often have to get pretty creative to combat the inevitable boredom that comes with potentially weeks of not leaving the set.

 “If a contestant is not on a date, he or she has more free time to work out, nap, talk, and interview,” he said.